 Estimate: $475,000 - $550,000 USD

 Though, much like a stable of prancing horses, every Lamborghini model has its advocates, some raging bulls were more important than others in building an enduring brand.
 While the 400 GT 2+2 was not the first Lamborghini ever released, it was the first featuring four seats; an important differentiating factor when it came to defining the brand as separate from Ferrari.
-For connoisseurs in-period, the young Sant’Agata Bolognese-based brand offered a luxurious alternative to the typical sports-oriented choices in the mid-1960s, and yet still featuring a futuristic superleggera body shell designed by Touring.
+For connoisseurs in-period, the young Sant’Agata Bolognese-based brand offered a luxurious alternative to the typical sports-oriented choices in the mid-1960s, and yet still featured a futuristic superleggera body shell designed by Touring.
 Today, the enduring popularity of Lamborghini can be, at least in part, traced back to the success of this model.

 1948 Talbot-Lago T26 Record Sport Coupe de Ville by Saoutchik

 Our tour through some enduring icons has so far touched on some of the greatest names in classic coachbuilding, including Zagato, Scaglietti, and Touring.
 And yet, in terms of sheer art per square foot, the automotive world has few sculptors who could credibly compete with Saoutchik.
 We covered this one-of-one Talbot-Lago T26 Record Sport Coupe de Ville in greater detail in an earlier post, but suffice to say, this stunning design is worth mentioning again.
 A peek into what Jacques Saoutchik saw as the future of the automobile in the post-war period, this Sport Coupe claimed the ultimate in-period prize for a non-motorsports-oriented car: Le Grand Prix du Salon during the 1950 Paris Salon.
 A winning vision of the future.